A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: A PinT preconditioner and the spectra analysis

-and $\Re{\rm e}\left(\lambda \left( \left(I_s - \alpha J_M \right)^{-1} \right)\right) >0$, which completes the proof. \end{proof}
+and $\Re\left(\lambda \left( \left(I_s - \alpha J_{N_t} \right)^{-1}\right) \right)>0$, which completes the proof. \end{proof}

-Moreover, if we tighten \Cref{assumption1} so that the spatial matrix $A$ is symmetric negative semi-definite, then the above result can be simplified. \begin{corollary} If the spatial matrix $A$ is symmetric negative semi-definite and $\alpha\in(0,1)$, then the preconditioned matrix $P_\alpha^{-1} \mathcal{M}$ has $(M - 1) N$ eigenvalues equal to $1$ and $N$ eigenvalues distributed in the interval $\left[\frac{1}{1+\alpha}, \frac{1}{1-\alpha}\right]$. \end{corollary} \begin{proof} Since the spatial matrix $A$ is symmetric negative semi-definite, both matrices $Q_1$ and $Q_2$ are real symmetric, then $I_s - \alpha J_M$ will be real symmetric and all its (real) eigenvalues will be located in the interval $[1-\alpha,1+\alpha]$, according to \Cref{lemma3.2} and \Cref{lemma3.3}.
-Therefore, each eigenvalue, $z\in\mathbb{R}$, of the matrix $(I_s - \alpha J_M)^{-1}$ satisfies $z\in\left[\frac{1}{1+\alpha}, \frac{1}{1-\alpha}\right]$.
-Following the proof of \Cref{th3.1}, the target result is obtained. \end{proof} \begin{remark} Compared with the stability condition required by the CN scheme (cf.~\Cref{the2.1}), we only need to assume that the spatial matrix $A$ can be diagonalized to give our eigenvalue analysis for the preconditioned matrix.
-Reviewing \Cref{th3.1}, the upper bound can be reached, if the spatial matrix $A$ has some zero eigenvalues; refer to \Cref{sec5} for a discussion. \end{remark}
+Moreover, if we tighten Assumption \ref{assumption1} as that the spatial matrix $A$ is symmetric negative semi-definite, then we can improve the above theorem as follows. \begin{corollary} If the spatial matrix $A$ is symmetric negative semi-definite and $\alpha\in(0,1)$, then the preconditioned matrix $\mathcal{P}_\alpha^{-1} \mathcal{M}$ has $(N_t - 1) N_x$ eigenvalues equal to $1$ and $N_x$ eigenvalues distributed in the interval $\left[\frac{1}{1+\alpha}, \frac{1}{1-\alpha}\right]$. \end{corollary} \begin{proof} Since the spatial matrix $A$ is symmetric negative semi-definite, both the matrices $Q_1$ and $Q_2$ are real symmetric, then $I_s - \alpha J_{N_t}$ will be real symmetric and all its (real) eigenvalues will be located at the interval $[1-\alpha,1+\alpha]$ according to Lemma \ref{lemma3.2} and Lemma \ref{lemma3.3}.
+Therefore, each eigenvalue $z\in\mathbb{R}$ of the matrix $(I_s - \alpha J_{N_t})^{-1}$ satisfies that $z\in\left[\frac{1}{1+\alpha}, \frac{1}{1-\alpha}\right]$, then we complete the proof with the help of Theorem \ref{th3.1}. \end{proof} \begin{remark} Compared with the stability condition required by the Crank-Nicolson scheme (cf.~Theorem \ref{the2.1}), we only need to assume that the spatial matrix $A$ can be diagonalized to give our eigenvalue analysis for the preconditioned matrix.
+In Theorem \ref{th3.1}, the upper bound can be reached, if the spatial matrix $A$ has some zero eigenvalues; refer to Section \ref{sec5} for a discussion. \end{remark}